Big projects involve lots of tasks and many people working together to complete them.

 To begin adding tasks, return to your spreadsheet.

-Headers help you quickly and easily identify what information is listedand sorted in the column below.
+Headers help you quickly and easily identify what information is listed and sorted in thecolumn below.

-Now, take a few minutes to talk as a group about what your project will involve.
+Then, take a few minutes to talk as a group about what your project will involve.

 A cell is a box where you enter a single piece of information.